Every year, one in four adults will experience a mental health problem.

 We also gain insight through the work we do with our own services;

-National Debtline - 285,000 people supported last year
+National Debtline - more than 400,000 people supported last year

-Business Debtline - 40,000 people supported last year
+Business Debtline - more than 50,000 people supported last year